 HAML: the unforgivable sin

-The other day I posted this on twitter: “there are many mistakes I’m willing to forgive, but using haml is not one of them”.
+I posted this on twitter: “there are many mistakes I’m willing to forgive, but using haml is not one of them”.
 Many people replied asking me to explain why I don’t like it, so here it goes…

 For abstraction’s sake